43081j/funky/README.md

 funky.js
 ===

-**funky.js** is a library used to add some funky effects and other transformations to webcam media using WebRTC.
+**funky.js** is a library used to add some funky effects and other transformations to webcam media using WebRTC and CSS filters (aka shaders).

 **TODO**